DitroniX/PVIM-Precision-Voltage-IoT-Monitor/README.md

 - Board Wide DC Power Input Range 8 to 60V
 - USB Wemos D1 Compatible

-Further details can also be found at https://www.hackster.io/ditronix/pvim-esp32-ad7606-precision-voltage-iot-monitor-sdk-board-acbe1f
+Further details on this project, can also be found at https://www.hackster.io/ditronix/pvim-esp32-ad7606-precision-voltage-iot-monitor-sdk-board-acbe1f